Gkilroy/rctdmov1/rctdmo-v1/README.md

 Griffin Kilroy
-Todo List application through react, hosted on github
+Todo List application through react, hosted on github Public website hosted through github that has a custom task management list with a contact us page.
+The task management list allows users to write their own list of tasks or items that can be marked as completed.
+There is a filtering option for all,completed, and un-completed.

+Technologies used: React Jsx, HTML5, CSS, React router Dom, React gh pages

+Future Improvements:
+1. Find a longer character length allotment for tasks/items on list that will increase functionality.
+2. be able to export the list or offer simeultaneous editing on multiple devices
+3. Add priority/sensitivity on particular items that need to be completed sooner than others.

 Below is a list of troubleshooting/steps used to create the app: